Buryats

 - Discipline And Behavior

-- Discipline is often community-based, with an emphasis on respect for elders and adherence to cultural norms.
+- Discipline is guided by respect for elders and adherence to community norms.

 - Authority Attitudes

-- Elders and community leaders hold significant authority, and their guidance is respected in decision-making processes.
+- Elders and community leaders hold significant respect, and their guidance is often sought in decision-making.

 - Etiquette And Customs